weraldco/job-application-tracker-app/NEED_TO_FIX.md

    - We need job details.
    - Footer button no function yet, but not so important to do it first.

-5. Analytics Page [Inprogress]
+5. Analytics Page [Done]

    - creating api for analytics

-6. Reminders
+6. Reminders [Inprogress]
+   - create a modal form for reminder
+     - Title of Reminder
+     - Type of Reminder
+     - Company
+     - Description
+     - Date and time to remind